• Skip to primary navigation

 uncooked turkey breast with herbs in white Dutch oven

-• Rub softened the softened butter and place herbs under turkey skin.
+• Rub softened butter on skin and place herbs and rub more butter under turkey skin.
 Sprinkle seasonings on top.

 Turkey breast, carrots, pearl onions in white Dutch oven.

 • Cook for 1 hour at 400°F. uncovered.
-Turn temperature down to 325°F. Add vegetables.
+Turn turkey breast side up.
+Lower temperature down to 325°F. Add vegetables.
 I used sliced carrots and pearl onions.
 Pour 1 cup of broth over turkey.

 Turkey breast, carrots, onions in white Dutch oven.

-• Put back in oven and cover if turkey is browning too quickly.
-Roast for approximately 1 more hour or until a meat thermometer registers 160°F. Let the turkey breast rest for 10-15 minutes and the temperature will raise to 165°F, which is the USFDA's recommended temperature for poultry.
+• Put back in oven and cover if the turkey is browning too quickly.
+Baste the turkey with the liquid.
+Roast for approximately 1 more hour or until an instant-read thermometer registers 160°F. Let the turkey breast rest for 10-15 minutes and the temperature will raise to 165°F, which is the USFDA's recommended temperature for poultry.

 FAQ